hozumi/mongodb-session/README.md

 **_date** means when this session is started.<br>
 Default collection name mongodb-session use is **ring_sessions**.
 You can change this like below.
     (mongoss/mongodb-store {:collection-name :my_sessions})
-You can change session id everytime when session is updated.
+You can also change session id everytime when session is updated.
 This behavior prevents session fixation attack.
     (mongoss/mongodb-store {:auto-key-change? true})

 ### Statuful access